vmware/terraform-provider-tanzu-mission-control/docs/resources/security_policy.md

 # Security Policy

-The `tanzu-mission-control_security_policy` resource enables you to attach a security policy with an input recipe to a particular scope for management through Tanzu Mission Control.
+The `tanzu_mission_control_security_policy` resource enables you to attach a security policy with an input recipe to a particular scope for management through Tanzu Mission Control.

 Security policies allow you to manage the security context in which deployed pods operate in your clusters by imposing constraints that define what pods can do and which resources they can access.
 For more information, see [Pod Security Management.][pod-security-management]